-Cell MembraneThe cell membrane is a thin semi-permeable membrane that surrounds the cytoplasm of a cell.
+Cell MembraneThe cell membrane (plasma membrane) is a thin semi-permeable membrane that surrounds the cytoplasm of a cell.
 Its function is to protect the integrity of the interior of the cell by allowing certain substances into the cell, while keeping other substances out.
 It also serves as a base of attachment for the cytoskeleton in some organisms and the cell wall in others.
 Thus the cell membrane also serves to help support the cell and help maintain its shape.
 Animal cells, plant cells, prokaryotic cells, and fungal cells have cell membranes.

 Cell Membrane StructureThe cell membrane is primarily composed of a mix of proteins and lipids.
 Depending on the membrane’s location and role in the body, lipids can make up anywhere from 20 to 80 percent of the membrane, with the remainder being proteins.
 While lipids help to give membranes their flexibility, proteins monitor and maintain the cell's chemical climate and assist in the transfer of molecules across the membrane.